 It is good to wash your beesuit regularly as bees will react to sweaty clothing smells.
 If you have been attacked, the bees leave a pheromone that will attract them to sting more.
 Always wash your beesuit separately to your normal wash as the venom left on the beesuit can cause allergy problems to others in the house.
-Remove the hood before washing in the washing machine, zip it up and wash the hood by hand with warm soapy water.
+Remove the hood before washing your suit in the washing machine, zip up your suit to protect the zipper teeth and wash the hood by hand separately with warm soapy water.

 Scrape off wax and propolis before washing.
 (We sell a propolis removal spray -https://www.hiveworld.co.nz/product/propolis-remover/)

 Do not wash in the washing machine.
 (Note – our Sherriff gloves may be washed in the machine with gentle cycle at no more than 30 deg) Hand wash and lay out flat to dry out of direct heat.

 Do not leave wax or comb lying around after attending your hives.
 This encourages robbing and consequently the spread of disease.
 Hanging your frames on a frame perch https://www.hiveworld.co.nz/product/frame-perch/ is a practical way of keeping frames clean while you are inspecting your hive.

 A good rule is – never use second hand hiveware.
 You do not know if they are contaminated and the only way of sterilizing them is to paraffin dip at 160 degrees C. for 10 minutes.

 If you catch a swarm, keep it separate from other hives until you can establish it is free of AFB.